mrdehate/mrdehate.github.io/_posts/2021-07-27-chickpea-brownies-13.md

 * Flavor is excellent though.
 Less of a weird aftertaste for sure.
 * I tasted a couple of chips TBH!
 Maybe the caramel is more of a standout flavor?
 Still though wasn't _super_ notable.

+Long-term tasting notes: Actually I liked these a bit better after they were in the fridge.
+The texture was better cold.
+Overall, I think still improving here.

 ## Next Steps
 Generally I think we need to just tweak a few variables on this, but we're headed in the right direction.
 As expected I suppose, a lot of variables changed here, so it's not clear what's a keeper. i.e. do we need to go through the pain of peeling two cans of chickpeas or not :)
 * Cook longer